Accenture/mercury/connectors/event-node/README.md

-# Platform event node
+# Event node

-This event node application is used to emulate an event stream system when access to cloud is not available.

-This is a convenient setup for software development offline.
+Event Node is a "platform-in-a-box".
+It is a convenient setup to enable software development in a single laptop.